Department of Campus Enterprise

 We oversee products and services that provide a multitude of programs and convenience to enhance the quality of life on the Fayetteville State University campus.
 We manage: the Bookstore, Bronco Card office, Banking with PNC Banking Services, Campus Dining, Central Receiving, Bronco Printing Solutions, Mail Services, the Seabrook Auditorium and Vending Services.

-As a unit of the Division of Business and Finance, our goal is to listen to the needs of Fayetteville State University's students, faculty and staff and provide infrastructure and services that are convenient and cost effective with great customer service.
+As a unit of the Division of Enterprise Operations, our goal is to listen to the needs of Fayetteville State University's students, faculty and staff and provide infrastructure and services that are convenient and cost effective with great customer service.
 Meeting the needs of the on-campus and off-campus communities is what we celebrate daily.

 My mom has held me to high standards since I was young.
 I strive to represent myself and my family well.
 My roots came from before Fayetteville State, but FSU was an avenue for me to expand and so was Delta.